-Postgraduate research students have an opportunity to work alongside leading scholars with extensive professional experience.
+Postgraduate research students in Philosophy have an opportunity to develop original philosophical ideas, working alongside leading scholars with extensive professional experience.

 - Information for Prospective Students

 Students who wish to enter the MPhil need to have completed a Bachelor degree (with or without Honours) at a distinction average or higher.
 Prospective MPhil students will typically have a strong undergraduate background in philosophy, such as a major in philosophy or HPS.
 The department also welcomes students with other disciplinary backgrounds who wish to work on foundational questions in those disciplines.
 Students who don’t meet these conditions, but whose average in philosophy subjects is distinction or higher, are encouraged to apply.

 Our preference is that students who wish to enter the PhD program should have completed an MPhil or equivalent research degree.
 It is also possible to enter the PhD from an honours degree.